coderitual/website/README.md

 Visit live version of the [website](coderitual.com).

 ## License
-The library is available under the MIT license.
+The website is available under the MIT license.
 For more info, see the [LICENSE](LICENSE) file.